Samuel D. Towne, Ph.D., MPH, CPH

 Health Management and Informatics

 Dr. Towne’s major research focus is health disparities among vulnerable populations (e.g., rural, low-income, racial or ethnic minority, older adults) and geographic distributions of health-related measures (e.g., the intersection of health and place).
 His work spans studies focused on community-level influences on individual outcomes within states, national studies in the US and multiple studies outside the US (e.g., China, Israel) related to health disparities.
 He applies both his behavioral training (BS in Phycology, MPH in Community Health with his major concentration on Health Promotion and Health Education) and health services, policy, and management (PhD) training to public health issues facing vulnerable populations in his past and current roles.
 He did his postdoctoral training in Aging and Minority Health Disparities at Texas A&M after graduating with his PhD in Health Services, Policy, and Management from the University of South Carolina’s Arnold School of Public Health.
 Dr. Towne is now a tenure-track Assistant Professor in the Department of Health Management and Informatics with a joint appointment with the Disability, Aging, and Technology Faculty Cluster Initiative at the University of Central Florida.
 He is also a faculty associate with the Center for Population Health and Aging and the Southwest Rural Health Research Center both at Texas A&M University.
 He also holds an adjunct faculty position in the Department of Environmental and Occupational Health at Texas A&M University.
 He is a central member of several cross-disciplinary teams involving urban planning, computer sciences, medicine, geography, and public health seeking to tackle problems from multiple social ecological levels.
-He is the recipient of numerous national awards including the Judy K. Black Early Career Research Award from AAHB and has led or co-authored 57 peer-reviewed scientific articles (n=19 as lead or sole author) published in national and international journals and 6 book chapters since graduating with his PhD in 2013.
+He is the recipient of numerous national awards including the Judy K. Black Early Career Research Award from AAHB and has led or co-authored more than 60 peer-reviewed scientific articles published in national and international journals and 6 book chapters since graduating with his PhD in 2013.

 Bachelor of Science, Psychology